Jenius3/generic-questions-and-feedback/README.md

 * [ ] Is the code available/open source/in form of a website?
 * [ ] Can you tell what exactly was your work and what was done by students or in cooperation?
 * [ ] Which part of the work is most crucial/most important to you?
+* [ ] Why did you choose this aspect/component to research?

 ### Evaluation
 * [ ] How did you evaluate/validate your results?